 l) Maintain an orderly workplace, properly manage any entrusted resources, protect property from damage, loss, destruction and abuse and notify a superior in the event of a shortcoming or defect which could lead to the damage or destruction of such property, and – if possible – help remove such shortcomings or defects.

 m) Return without undue delay any entrusted things (work equipment, tools, protective equipment, etc.) in the event of employment termination, change of work type or long-term absence from work due to obstacles.

-n) Refrain from performing any gainful activity during the employer’s working hours.
+n) Refrain from performing any gainful activities during the employer’s working hours.

-(4) In order to provide a safe and healthy work environment for everyone, employees are required to namely:
+(4) In order to provide a safe and healthy work environment for everyone, employees are in particular obliged to:

 b) Refrain from smoking in the workplace with the exception of designated spaces, refrain from smoking in the employer’s vehicles.